-We don’t own a dog, but we are enjoying a visit from our granddog, Max (pictured here).
+We don’t own a dog, but we have enjoyed a relationship with our granddog, Max (pictured here in his puppy days).
 This reminded me of a number of elders who had learned very important lessons for living from the experience of owning a pet.
 Francine’s interview especially came to mind.

 Francine, 74, lives in a small, tidy home in an urban neighborhood.
 She was married for many years, but lost her husband to Alzheimer’s disease after years of caregiving.

 One of her dreams was to have a dog, but circumstances never permitted it.
 Recently, she fulfilled this dream, and it changed her life.
 I met the dog in question, whom she refers to as her “little buddy.”
 A bit of a misnomer, as her “little buddy” was an large and very energetic fellow.
 She told me that loving a pet is a a special enhancement to living (and a motivation for staying healthy:

 I got my dog when he was about four months old, so we’ve been together now two years.
 People asked whether at this stage of my life, I really wanted a dog, and I said, “Oh yes, I’ve been waiting all my life.”